girder/large_image/docs/example_usage.rst

 =============

 The large_image library can be used to read and access different file formats.
 There are several common usage patterns.
 These examples use ``sample.tiff`` as an example -- any readable image can be used in this case.
+To read more about accepted file formats, visit the :doc:`formats` page.

 Image Metadata
 --------------